Remote Blood Oxygen Estimation From Videos Using Neural Networks: Proposed Method for 2 From Videos

-The previous neural network work for \spo2{} prediction mainly explored prediction, but not the model explainability~\cite{ding2018measuring}.
-Explainability/interpretability is highly desirable in many applications yet often not sufficiently addressed, partly due to the black box nature of neural networks.
-From a healthcare standpoint, explainability is a key factor that should be taken into account at the beginning of the design of a system.
 To extract features from the skin color signals and estimate \spo2{}, we propose three physiologically motivated neural network structures.
 These structures are inspired by domain knowledge-driven physiological sensing methods and designed to be physically explainable.
-For heart rate sensing~\cite{zhu2017fitness, niu2019rhythmnet} and respiratory rate sensing~\cite{nam2015estimation, sohn2017novel}, the RGB skin color signals are often combined first followed by temporal feature extraction, as is done in the plane-orthogonal-to-skin (POS) algorithm~\cite{POS}.
+For heart rate sensing~\cite{zhu2017fitness, niu2019rhythmnet} and respiratory rate sensing~\cite{9154523}, the RGB skin color signals are often combined first followed by temporal feature extraction, as is done in the plane-orthogonal-to-skin (POS) algorithm~\cite{POS}.
 In contrast, for conventional \spo2{} sensing methods such as the ratio-of-ratios~\cite{webster1997design}, the temporal features are extracted first and the color components are combined at the end.
 Our proposed neural network structures explore different arrangements of channel combination and temporal feature extraction.
 We want to systematically compare the performance of our explainable model structures.

-{}\textbf{Color Channel Mixing Followed by Feature Extraction.} In Model~1, shown as the leftmost structure depicted in Fig.~\ref{fig:structures}, we combine the color channels first using several channel combination layers and then extract temporal features using temporal convolution and max pooling.
+{}\textbf{{Color} Channel Mixing Followed by Feature Extraction.} In Model~1, shown as the leftmost structure depicted in Fig.~\ref{fig:structures}, we combine the color channels first using several channel combination layers and then extract temporal features using temporal convolution and max pooling.
 A channel combination layer first linearly combines the $C_\text{in}$ input channels/vectors into $C_\text{out}$ activation vectors and then applies a rectified linear unit (ReLU) activation function to obtain the output channels/vectors.
 Mathematically, the channel combination layer is described as follows: